Scholarships funded outside of SCC

 To apply, download the application (PDF)

--All applications must be submitted to the SCC Office of Financial Aid no later than 1:30 PM on April 10, 2020.
+- DEADLINE EXTENDED to MAY 1: All applications must be submitted to the SCC Office of Financial Aid no later than 1:30 PM on May 1, 2020.

 Founding Fathers Two Year College Student Scholarship